Barrister

-A barrister is a type of lawyer in common law jurisdictions.
+A barrister is a type of lawyer in common law jurisdictions that originated from the Inns of Court in the medieval English legal system.
 Barristers mostly specialise in courtroom advocacy and litigation.
 Their tasks include arguing cases in courts and tribunals, drafting legal pleadings, researching the law and giving legal opinions.

 Barristers are distinguished from solicitors and other types of lawyers (e.g. chartered legal executives) who have more direct access to clients, and may do transactional legal work.
-In some legal systems, including those of South Africa, Scandinavia, Pakistan, India, Bangladesh, and the Isle of Man, barrister is also regarded as an honorific.
+In some legal systems, including those of South Africa, Scandinavia, Pakistan, India, Bangladesh, and the Isle of Man, some court advocates and magistrates use the term barrister as an informal honorific.

 In a few jurisdictions barristers are usually forbidden from "conducting" litigation, and can only act on the instructions of another lawyer, who perform tasks such as corresponding with parties and the court, and drafting court documents.
 In England and Wales barristers may seek authorisation from the Bar Standards Board to conduct litigation, allowing a barrister to practise in a dual capacity.

 In some common law jurisdictions, such as New Zealand and some Australian states and territories, lawyers are entitled to practise both as barristers and solicitors, but it remains a separate system of qualification to practise exclusively as a barrister.
-In others, such as the United States, the distinction between barristers and other types of lawyers does not exist at all.
+In others, such as the United States, the distinction between barristers and attorneys-at-law does not exist at all.